Utah Administrative Code

 (5) A certificate of registration issued pursuant to this Part may be revoked, suspended, or terminated consistent with the terms of Utah Code 23-19-9 and Utah Admin.
 Code R657-26.

-(1) Upon verified payment of trapping fees, permits will be mailed to successful applicants are granted trapping rights for management areas.
+(1) Upon verified payment of required fees, certificates of registration will be mailed to successful applicants granted trapping privileges on state waterfowl management areas.

 (2) If a successful applicant fails to make full payment within 14 days of the results posting date, an alternate trapper will be selected.

-(3) Permits are not valid until signed by the superintendent in charge of the area to be trapped.
+(3) Certificates of registration are not valid until signed by the superintendent in charge of the area to be trapped.

 Vehicle travel is restricted to developed roads.
 However, written permission for other travel may be obtained from the waterfowl management area superintendent.